 An acronym for Diseases Attacking the Immune SYstem, The DAISY Foundation was formed in November 1999, by the family of J. Patrick Barnes, who died at age 33 of complications of Idiopathic Thrombocytopenic Purpura.
 The nursing care Patrick received when hospitalized profoundly touched his family.

 Special thanks to:

-Nominate an exceptional Bachelor of Science in Nursing student for a DAISY Award for Extraordinary Nursing Students.
+Nominate an exceptional Entry-to-Practice (BSN or CNL) nursing student for a DAISY Award for Extraordinary Nursing Students.

 The DAISY Award for Extraordinary Nursing Students was created to remind students, even on their hardest days in nursing school, why they chose to become a nurse.